 How Not to Bomb Your Offer Negotiation.
 How Not to Bomb Your Offer Negotiation So you know the first 6 rules.

 You can read the first part here.)
-Despite the rejection from 23AndMe, I kept pushing.
-I applied to the all the big hiring websites.
-Hired rejected me from their platform.
-I got no bites anywhere on AngelList or LinkedIn—not even cold e-mails from recruiters.
 20 Best And Worst Fonts To Use On Your Resume.
 Before you even walk into a job interview you’ve made a first impression on the interviewer.

 How?
 Through your resume.
 According to a study conducted by the job search site TheLadders.com, recruiters spend only about six seconds scanning a resume.
+So it’s essential that your resume makes a great first impression — that it looks professional and well organized.
 How I Went From Newbie to Interning at IBM, NASA, & Medium in 1 Year — ModernNerd Code.
 How I Went From Newbie to Interning at IBM, NASA, & Medium in 1 Year & How You Can, Too.

 To GREAT in 15 minutes What’s the first thing people do when they want a professional job?
 Straight Talk from a Recruiter - 9 Tips for Resume Writing.
 Job searching is an extremely difficult task.

 Not only is it time consuming, but with so many changes in job searching strategies, it’s overwhelming and confusing, especially when it comes to resume writing.
 1. Resume Keywords & Job Descriptions In conversations with job seekers I mentor and reading posts on social media sites, I am seeing some common questions and confusion when it comes to using keywords in a resume.
+Being a recruiter, when I am looking at the job description, I not only look at what the job entails, but I am zoning in on the requirements listed.
 How To Answer Salary Interview Questions.
 Two job interview questions that cause job seekers a lot of anxiety are: 1.